r3frf/xenon-assignment/README.md

 # xenon-assignment
 Aman Singh

-1. Setup instructions :
+<h1>1.
+Setup Instructions :</h1>

 (i) Download the Repository using download zip, or using command prompt, by clicking on "Code" option above.
 (ii) You can use editors for making files, like SublimeText or Visual Studio.

 2 How to try :